What is autism?

 - Identical twins 80% if one is diagnosed

-For a number of autistic people there are clear genetic variations that have shown to be the cause of their neurological difference, while for many other people diagnosed with autism there appears to be no significant genetic differences.
+For a number of autistic people there are clear genetic variations that have shown to be the cause of their neurological difference, while for many other people diagnosed there appears to be no significant genetic differences.

 Other possible contributing factors that are currently being researched because of their ability to influence neurological development include: